Ease-In vs Ease-Out: Key Differences Explained

 Typical use cases and scenarios

-• Elements fading out or exiting the screen
+• Elements fading out or exiting the screen: Ensures exits are as memorable as entrances.

 Practical Applications and Best Practices